skuligowski/md-docs/README.md

 docs.start('src/**/*.md');
 ```

-Each markdown file should start with *the yaml header*.
-The minimum required set of properties is the name of the book to which the markdown file belongs to and the name of the chapter.
+Each markdown file should start with **the yaml header**.
+The minimum required set of properties are:

+* the name of the book to which the markdown file belongs
+* the name of the chapter

 ```yaml
 ---